AnyChart/docs.anychart.com/Graphics/Basics.md

 ##Basic shapes and primitives

 On a stage, you can draw pictures using simple shapes, such as rectangles, circles, lines, etc.
-Let's make a simple picture: let's put a "ball" into the "box" using stage instruments like circle and square:
+Let's make a simple picture: put a "ball" into the "box" using stage instruments like circle and square:

 ```
     //draw the circle